-Desired performance outcome Requirement Guidelines Where addressed in this EIS 3.
-Detailed assessment and mitigation of key impacts Impacts are assessed objectively and thoroughly to provide confidence that the project will be constructed and operated within acceptable levels of impact or with appropriate offsets.
+Desired Performance Outcome Requirement community views about the project and how they have been addressed in the design of the project or the assessment of the impacts of the project, the scale and nature of the economic, social and environmental impacts of the project, including any cumulative impacts, and any key uncertainties associated with the impact assessment and actions proposed to address these.
+3. Detailed assessment and mitigation of key impacts Impacts are assessed objectively and thoroughly to provide confidence that the project will be constructed and operated within acceptable levels of impact or with appropriate offsets.
+Key impact issues are nominated by the Proponent in the SSI project application and by the Department in the SEARs.
+Key issues need to be reviewed throughout the preparation of the EIS to ensure any new key issues that emerge are captured.
+The key issues identified in this document are not exhaustive but are key issues common to most SSI projects.
 The level of assessment of likely impacts must be proportionate to the significance of, or degree of impact on, the issue, within the context of the proposal location and the surrounding environment.
 The level of assessment must be commensurate to the degree of impact and sufficient to ensure that the Department and other government agencies are able to understand and assess impacts.
-State significant infrastructure guidelines - preparing an environmental impact statement, Appendix B to the State significant infrastructure guidelines (DPIE, 2021) Whole EIS Key impact issues are nominated by theProponent in the SSI project application and by theDepartment in the SEARs.
-Key issues need to be reviewed throughout the preparation of the EIS to oncure any new For each key issue, the EIS must include a summary of the results of the assessment of the potential impacts of the project undertaken in detailed studies, including: (a) a summary of the condition of the existing environment; (b) a summary of the key findings of the detailed technical studies in the appendices of the EIS, using suitable cross-referencing to reduce repetition between the two parts of the EIS; (c) description of the scale and nature of the predicted impacts, including any cumulative impacts, and whether these impacts Cumulative Impact Assessment Guidelines for State Significant Projects (DPIE, 2021) Assessment chapters, being Chapter 8 (Transport and traffic) to Chapter 24 (Cumulative impacts) Chapter 3 (Project alternatives and options) Appendix R (Compilation of environmental mitigation measures) Chapter 4 (Project description)
+For each key issue, the EIS must include a summary of the results of the assessment of the potential impacts of the project undertaken in detailed studies, including: (a) a summary of the condition of the existing environment; (b) a summary of the key findings of the detailed technical studies in the appendices of the EIS, using suitable cross-referencing to reduce repetition between the two parts of the EIS; (c) description of the scale and nature of the predicted impacts, including any cumulative impacts, and whether these impacts will comply with the relevant statutory requirements, standards or performance measures; (d) demonstrated ability to avoid, mitigate or offset the impacts of the project having regards to - State significant infrastructure guidelines - preparing an environmental impact statement, Appendix B to the State significant infrastructure guidelines (DPIE, 2021) Cumulative Impact Assessment Guidelines for State Significant Projects (DPIE, 2021) (f) identification of key uncertainties associated with the assessment and what action will be taken to address these uncertainties; and (g) highlight any key linkages between the assessment of different matters or likely cumulative impacts of the project.